 The end product is more startling than perfect, with some plot and thematic elements not quite cohering.
 Indeed, the ending could have gone more all out weird as the rest of the piece demands, instead showing some late game restraint.
 Ultimately, the film is much more profound and interesting than ‘Raw’, whilst retaining the viscerality of the newly minted Ducournau experience.
 Here’s to the next cinematic brainchild of this emerging althorror master.

 Titane premiered and won the Cannes Film Festival.
 It also showed at the BFI London Film Festival.
-Stay tuned for a theatrical release.
+On all major platforms on Monday, February 7th.